 Scheme 3

 Azulene 13, which has a versatile aryl iodide functional handle, could be formed from its corresponding dihydroazulene following the literature procedure where DBU was used to eliminate hydrogen cyanide.8 Azulene 13 could then be reacted with boronic acid 9 in a palladium catalysed Suzuki reaction to furnish 14, the precursor to the target system 5 (Scheme 4).
 For the final step, the reactions of only three acid chlorides were focused upon.
-Upon treatment with bismuth triflate and acid chlorides 8e-g, these reactions lead to the formation of two sets of distinctive reaction products 15e-g and 16e-g, neither of which were desired products 7e-g.
-For this system, the 3-position, despite having the electron withdrawing cyano substituent at the 1-position, underwent a competitive Friedel-Crafts acylation, where the colour of this chromophore had changed from purple to pink.
-There have been instances in literature of bismuth triflate working as a catalyst for Friedel-Crafts reaction on electron rich aromatics at elevated temperature.7 This in essence was not so surprising as Friedel-Crafts alkylation on trimethoxybenzene8 have also been achieved employing triflic acid, and exposure of bismuth triflate to residual moisture results in the generation of triflic acid11 In order to remove triflic acid from the reaction, and determine if its role was innocent, these reactions were repeated instead using bismuth trichloride.
+Upon treatment with bismuth triflate and acid chlorides 8e-g, these reactions lead to the formation of two sets of distinctive reaction products 15e-g and 16e-g, however, neither of which were desired products 7e-g.
+For azulene 14 , the 3-position, despite having the electron withdrawing cyano substituent at the 1-position, also had the possibility of undergoing a Friedel-Crafts acylation, where the colour of this chromophore had changed from purple to pink.
+Indeed, there have been instances in literature of bismuth triflate working as a catalyst for Friedel-Crafts reaction on electron rich aromatics at elevated temperature.7 A Friedel-Crafts alkylation on trimethoxybenzene8 have also been achieved employing triflic acid, and exposure of bismuth triflate to residual moisture results in the formation of triflic acid11 These reactions were repeated instead using bismuth trichloride.
 In our earlier report, this reagent had also proven moderately successful in effecting the desired transformation, although a higher loading and extended reaction times had been necessary for the reaction to proceed.
 After four days and a high loading of bismuth trichloride (> 150 mol%), only 16e-g were obtained.
 As intermediates 15e-g were not present in these reaction mixtures, purification of 16e-g by column chromatography was markedly easier.
-No further attempts were made to pursue 7e-g, instead focus moved to the measuring the physical properties.
+No further attempts were made to pursue 7e-g.

 Scheme 4